sprudhvi728/surfaceome_explorer/README.md

 ## overview

-Surfaceome Explorer is a self-contained, single-file web application for interactive exploration of cell-surface proteomics datasets.
-It is designed to assist researchers in quantitative proteomics, cell biology, and mass spectrometry in rapidly inspecting, annotating, and visualizing surfaceome data — the subset of the proteome exposed at or near the plasma membrane.
+Surfaceome Explorer is a web application for interactive exploration of cell-surface proteomics datasets.
+It is designed to assist researchers in quantitative proteomics of cell biology in rapidly inspecting, annotating, and visualizing surfaceome data.

 The tool accepts pre-processed quantitative proteomics input and cross-references detected proteins against three curated surfaceome reference databases.
 It performs group-wise differential abundance analysis using Welch's *t*-test with a Benjamini–Hochberg false discovery rate correction, and presents results through an interactive dashboard that requires no installation, server, or programming.